Modified: October 07, 2022

 - Third turning: mahamudra, dzogchen.
 Focus on buddha-nature.

 - Awakening is like the sun.
 It might be clouded over, but it's always shining.
 Sometimes you can't see it, but it can be pointed out.
-Your true nature is always there.
+Your true nature is always right here.

 - Positive qualities are more important than negative qualities.
 Sanghay? practice: eradication of all negative states and flourishing of all positive states.